Abidon-J-F/University-of-Greenwich-Projects/Y3/Project Management System/README.md

 ## Software
-**Utilised JAVA version 13, Kotlin and Scala programming languages and the Intellij IDEA IDE in this project.**
+**Utilised JAVA version 13, Kotlin and Scala programming languages and the IntelliJ IDEA IDE in this project.**